Oxbow Eden

 SCOPE : COMPUTATIONAL DESIGN & OPTIMIZATION

-Differential had the privilege of collaborating with Project Director Agneesh Brahmbhatt from TEAM Architects on a bespoke residence nestled along the picturesque Hokowhitu Lagoon in the heart of Manawatu.
+Differential had the privilege of collaborating with Project Director Agneesh Brahmbhatt from TEAM Architects on a bespoke residence in the heart of the Manawatu.

-With a drive to leverage the lastest in computational thinking, since the projects inception in 2021, Differential's involvement spanned various critical stages of the project.
+With a drive to leverage the latest in computational thinking, since the projects inception in 2021, Differential's involvement spanned various critical stages of the project.

 Notably, during the early stages, we conducted a multi-objective study to determine the optimal form, considering architectural program, daylighting, and wind comfort on site.